ivankruchkoff/google-authenticator/readme.txt

 but please note that enabling the App password feature will make your blog less secure.

 == Installation ==
+1. Make sure your webhost is capable of providing accurate time information for PHP/WordPress, ie. make sure a NTP daemon is running on the server.

-1. Install and activate the plugin.
+2. Install and activate the plugin.
-2. Enter a description on the Users -> Profile and Personal options page, in the Google Authenticator section.
+3. Enter a description on the Users -> Profile and Personal options page, in the Google Authenticator section.
-3. Scan the generated QR code with your phone, or enter the secret manually (remember to pick the time based one).
+4. Scan the generated QR code with your phone, or enter the secret manually, remember to pick the time based one.
+You may also want to write down the secret on a piece of paper and store it in a safe place.
-4. Remember to hit the **Update profile** button at the bottom of the page before leaving the Personal options page.
+5. Remember to hit the **Update profile** button at the bottom of the page before leaving the Personal options page.
-4. That's it, your WordPress blog is now a little more secure.
+6. That's it, your WordPress blog is now a little more secure.

 == Frequently Asked Questions ==